 You can also place your tongue on the roof of your mouth and then extend your lower jaw out as far as possible, holding for 5 to 10 seconds.

 Although the exercises listed above might provide you with some relief, it isn’t a long-term solution.
 They also might make your condition feel worse.
 The same is true for patients who wear a night guard at night.
 Though that will prevent damage from clenching and grinding, the TMD flare-ups will still happen and the root cause won’t be addressed.

-When you visit the Center for Advanced Dentistry in Nashville, Dr. White will use advanced dental technology to accurately diagnose your condition.
+When you visit the Center for Advanced Dentistry in Nashville, Dr. Forbes will use advanced dental technology to accurately diagnose your condition.
 These involve 3D jaw tracking, joint vibration analysis, electromyography, and Transcutaneous Electro Neural Stimulation.

-The advanced technology provides Dr. White with as many details as possible about your jaw and surrounding muscles, nerves, and tissues.
+The advanced technology provides Dr. Forbes with as many details as possible about your jaw and surrounding muscles, nerves, and tissues.
 With this information, he will create a treatment plan that uses a neuromuscular approach.
 Our ultimate goal is to help your jaw relax in a comfortable, balanced position at all times.

 If you’re suffering from TMD pain, skip the exercises and treatment options you find online and come visit our neuromuscular dentist instead.
-Dr. White can provide you with long-term relief.
+Dr. Forbes can provide you with long-term relief.
 Contact us at (615) 383-6787 to book an appointment today.